YoungRaeKimm/YoungRaeKimm.github.io/index.md

 ## About Me

-I am a first-year Ph.D. student in Computer Engineering at the <a href="https://www.usc.edu/">University of Southern California (USC)</a>, where I am advised by <a href="https://viterbi.usc.edu/directory/faculty/Kuo/Jay">Prof. Jay Kuo</a>.
+I am a first-year Ph.D. student in Computer Engineering at the <a href="https://www.usc.edu/">University of Southern California (USC)</a>, where I am advised by <a href="https://viterbi.usc.edu/directory/faculty/Kuo/Jay">Prof. Jay Kuo</a> and  <a href="https://sites.usc.edu/eessc/people/">Prof. Peter Beerel</a>.
 I previously earned my M.S. in Computer Science from the <a href="https://www.kaist.ac.kr/en/">Korea Advanced Institute of Science and Technology (KAIST)</a>, where I was advised by <a href="https://cds.kaist.ac.kr/people/dongmanlee/">Prof. Dongman Lee</a>.
 <!-- I'm an M.S. candidate at School of Computing, <a href="https://www.kaist.ac.kr/en/">Korea Advanced Institute of Science and Technology (KAIST)</a>, advised by <a href="http://cds.kaist.ac.kr/cdsn/?p=29">Prof. Dongman Lee</a>.  -->
 <!-- Previously, I was advised by <a href="https://apl.hongik.ac.kr/professor">Prof. Young Yoon</a> in the Department of Computer Engineering, <a href="https://en.hongik.ac.kr/index.do">Hongik University</a>.  -->